 Conference Virtual Reboot

 Every year, attendees from the BC Library Conference recommend their favourite sessions.
 In the “Conference Virtual Reboot” series, BCLA is inviting a selection of presenters to replicate or reimagine their conference session as a webinar, staggering these events throughout the coming year.
-Our next session is called “Hitting the Limit: Trauma and Library Workers” with Mark Reinelt of ORL on Wed.
-February 11th at 2pm – 3pm.
+Our next session is called “Restorative Practice: Why should public libraries learn to use it? with Toby Mueller on Tuesday, June 16th at 2pm.

 Growth & Leadership Series

 The Growth & Leadership Series focuses on training opportunities with experts in the field who will present on topics related to management, leadership, team-building, library challenges, work-life balance, work culture, and personal development.
 All library staff are welcome to attend.
-Next session TBA
+The next session is hosted by lawyer, Audrey Jun from NIDUS called Personal Planning and Representation Agreements on Tuesday, June 9th at 2pm-3pm.

 BCLA Annual Year-End Keynote